maximilian-gelbrecht/MCBB.jl/README.md

 # NEWS

-The method is now implemented in [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl), i.e. its sub-libary [Attractors.jl](https://juliadynamics.github.io/Attractors.jl/dev/).
+The method is now implemented in [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl), i.e. its sub-library [Attractors.jl](https://juliadynamics.github.io/Attractors.jl/dev/).
 See its [docs for more information](https://juliadynamics.github.io/Attractors.jl/dev/examples/#Featurizing-and-grouping-across-parameters-(MCBB)).
-This repository will thus not be maintained or updated and only serve as an archive
+This repository will thus not be maintained or updated and only serve as an archive.

 # Package Archive: